 (1928 - present), San Luis Obispo

 A CA National Guard training area located five miles west of town.
 Originally named Camp Merriam (2) until Federalized in 1940 for WWII training, with much new construction.
-Inactive from 1946 to 1951, it then became an Army Signal Corps training area.
+Inactive from 1946 to 1951, the post then became an Army Signal Corps replacement training area.
 Returned to the state in 1953.
 Part of the original site is now a prison and grazing land.
 The remainder is still in use by the state guard and Army Reserve.
 The California Military Academy is located here.
 On post is the Camp San Luis Obispo Museum and Visitors Center and the Civilian Conservation Corps State Museum.

-Camp Persifer Smith
+Camp Persifer F. Smith

 (1851), Fresno County ?

 A temporary camp used for signing a peace treaty with the Indians.
-Located in the southern San Joaquin valley at the Texon Pass.
+Located in the southern San Joaquin valley at Texon Pass.